MGN007/CS230-Software-Design-The-Gaming-Room/README.md

 My Approach to Software Design:

-When I design software, I like to start by breaking down what’s needed and sketching out how the parts will fit together, while consitently reviewing requirements and documentations to ensure all aspect required are covered.
-Moving forward, I want to continue using that structured approach,while also getting more feedback earlier in the process to catch any small technical issues before they become largert issues later on.
+When I design software, I like to start by breaking down what’s needed and sketching out how the parts will fit together, while consistently reviewing requirements and documentation to make sure every aspect is covered.
+Moving forward, I want to keep using that structured approach, but also get feedback earlier in the process to catch small technical issues before they turn into bigger problems later on.